ZeroSwap: Data-driven Optimal Market Making in DeFi: Acknowledgements

 Markets in DeFi come with a variety of differing characteristics.
 The main differences are along market depth (or liquidity), and price volatility.
 For instance, stablecoin trading volume ($\approx \$ 11.1$ trillion) recently surpassed that of the amount transacted via centralized services such as MasterCard and PayPal \cite{stablecoin3}.
 Some of the deepest markets in terms liquidity also happen to be those containing stablecoins \cite{univ3}.
 These markets also do not face much volatility, and their depth ensures that the price impact of retail trades is small.
 On the other hand, DeFi also has hundreds of tokens that do not trade frequently and hence need liquid markets.
 Because of lack of liquidity, such markets are volatile and the price is sensitive even to retail trades.
 In this work, we focus on the former type of DeFi market.

-The main problem in a CFMM is to incentivize the LPs to pool their tokens.
+The main problem that a CFMM faces is to incentivize the LPs to pool their tokens.
 To do that, the CFMM needs to ensure they do not face losses on an average.
 However, it is common knowledge that LPs do indeed face various kinds of losses due to changing reserves \cite{loesch2021impermanent} and their lack of information about the market conditions \cite{milionis2022automated}.
 In the current paper, we focus on mitigating the loss that arises due to this lack of information.
 In particular, CFMMs with static curves often lead to LPs suffering losses due to arbitrageurs.
 These losses are supposed to be compensated with the fees charged on each trade.
-They arise from the fact that the CFMM always provide tokens at a price that is stale compared to an external, more liquid market, which opens up an arbitrage opportunity.
+This is because centralized exchanges are characterized by high liquidity and trading volume, and lesser fees.
+For instance the daily trading volume on the centralized exchange Binance is around \$ 15 B, much larger compared to a volume of \$ 1.1 B on the largest decentralized exchange Uniswap \cite{tradeVolComparisons}.
+A less liquid exchange like Uniswap gives rise to a staler price, and hence is prone to loss due to arbitrage.

 This arbitrage loss can be quantified for a special case as loss-versus-rebalancing (LVR) \cite{milionis2022automated}, and persists even after the introduction of fees \cite{milionis2023automated}.
 For a general market maker that offers to sell and buy a risky asset at the ask and bid prices respectively, the arbitrage loss is specified with respect to the external true price of the asset.
 The arbitrageur does a buy trade when the external price exceeds the ask price and does a sell trade when it is below the bid price.
 The loss to the market maker can be quantified as the difference between the two prices times the amount of asset being traded.